bdazl/note/README.md

-# note: Minimalistic Note Taking in your Terminal
+# note: Minimalistic Note Taking

 `note` is designed to help you to quickly jot down text onto a space, similar to a bulletin board; in your terminal.
 Notes are stored in a [sqlite](https://www.sqlite.org/) database